-“Just come quietly,” the man continued, seemingly oblivious.
+“Just come quietly,” the man continued, seemingly oblivious to Dylan’s scrutiny.
 “I’d rather not have to report you joined these pathetic fools in death.”
 He swept his arm wide, indicating the entire camp.
 “I might even ask my lord to let me keep you, if you co-operate.”

 Dylan’s gaze slid to the corpses behind the Udynean.
 Red blazed across his mind, the searing heat of fury reborn.
 So many left broken and burnt by men like this one.
 Had those monsters stood with the same smile as they took all these lives?
 For what?
 A few leashed slaves?

-He wordlessly wrapped his own barrier around the man, maintaining the finest of balances in keeping it invisible.
-Dylan tightened the shield, forsaking translucency for density.
+Dylan wordlessly wrapped his own barrier around the man, maintaining the finest of balances in keeping it invisible.
+In a snap of thought, he tightened the shield, forsaking translucency for density.
 “You take pleasure in burning them alive?” he hissed.
 “Let’s see how you like roasting.”

 Sneering, the man pushed out with his shield, but Dylan was ready for him and the barrier held firm.
-His skin, originally a pale olive tone, turned red.
-The man’s eyes bulged.
+The man’s skin, originally a pale olive tone, turned red.
+His eyes bulged.
 He put more force behind his actions.

 Dylan gritted his teeth and rammed the remaining scrap of his magic into the hazy heat blazing away inside the shimmering ball of his shield.

 A scream Dylan couldn’t hear tightened the man’s throat as he collapsed to his knees.
 The air had become too hot for his lungs, scorching the soft tissue just as it blistered the man’s face and hands.